Unlocking the Grid

 It will be interesting to watch the thinking around regulatory arrangements for innovations such as community batteries.
 Is there any reason, for example, why a local Council should not install a community battery in the corner of its carpark to be used for charging its fleet of electric vehicles or those of its ratepayers?

-The network service provider for much of the Inner West is Ausgrid and they are currently doing market research prior to conducting their own trial of a community battery.
+The network service provider for much of the Inner West is Ausgrid and they are currently doing trials of community batteries in three areas of Sydney.
+The first one was launched in Beacon Hill in 2021.